Let’s Talk About Necromancy

 Those who fear death will fear spirits and not be able to do this work and be so close to death.
 If you are afraid maybe you should be a healer or a poet or a worshipper of gods of life.
 There is no shame in walking with the Sun instead of the Moon; some people don’t belong in the shadows and need the light instead.
 Necromancers you should know include Ms. Graveyard Dirt and Sorceress Cagliastro.

 An animal necromancer works with animal spirits and animal bones, teeth, claws, feathers, and skins.
 They are essentially animal spirit workers, shapeshifters, and bone collectors.
 Bone collectors today are much more likely to work with animal remains unless they happen to be a funeral director or are a cemetery caretaker.
 Our animistic ancestors believed that in order for a creature to be reborn, all its bones had to be returned to the earth intact.
 If a bone was missing it was replaced with wood.
 Bones were also kept, however, and used to adorn, to make fetiches, kept in sacred vessels, and for other ritualistic uses.
 For such purposes a rite of release is important to free the spirit of the animal from its remains if it so chooses.
-For such purposes the animal should be found dead, for it is taboo to kill a creature with the sole intent of ceremonial use.
-Such an act would only curse the bones and their keeper.
+For such purposes the animal should be found dead, as it is not the most ethical action to kill a creature with the sole intent of ceremonial use (please don’t kill your cat just for it’s bones no matter what your book of authentic black magic spells tells you).
+It is likely the spirit of the creature would curse you rather than lending you their aid.
+Traditions vary, however, and there are always exceptions.

 Not a path so much as a practice; the harvesting of herbs from cemeteries and graves, the harvesting and communion with plants associated with death and the underworld and poison plants that cause death, the knowledge of plants that can bring those close to death back to life, the use of such plants to summon and manifest spirits of the dead, the use of these plants to travel to and from the underworld safely, the killing of a plant to birth an alraun… and so many more secrets the plant spirits teach.
 Plants know much about death as many die every year to be reborn again through root or seed, revived by the warm light of the Sun.
 Others, like the great Yew, live and die at the same time and are masters of life, death, and rebirth.
 The plant necromancer is a master of entheogens and poisons and knows well the way to the underworld through the roots of the World Tree.